I'm a performer, when will I get to perform?

 What if I have problems?

+LIPA is a supportive environment in which to study, in part due to the collaborative nature of our courses and small class sizes.
 Every student is allocated a Learning Guidance Tutor to help with any problems you may have.
 In addition, you can access counselling, welfare and health services through our Student Support.
-All these services are free.
-We offer a very supportive environment in which to study and we are proud to have one of the lowest drop-out rates amongst UK Universities.
+All these services are accessible to students free of charge.

 What if am I unwell?

-Free medical aid for all full-time students is offered by the UK National Health Service.
-Specialist student health services are available from John Moores University; again, this is offered free of charge.
+Medical aid for all full-time students is offered by the UK National Health Service (NHS) and is free of charge at the point of access.
+Students entering the UK on a student visa (tier 4) will pay an NHS surcharge as part of their visa application fee, which allows access to the UK’s health facilities.
+Specialist student health services are available from Liverpool John Moores University; again, this is offered free of charge..

 Does LIPA have clubs, societies and sports teams I can join?

-LIPA students may join clubs, sports and societies at John Moores University.
-JMU has a much larger student body than LIPA which enables them to support over 100 different sports, clubs and societies
+LIPA students may join clubs, sports and societies at Liverpool John Moores University.
+LJMU has a much larger student body than LIPA which enables them to support over 100 different sports, clubs and societies.

 What is Liverpool like?